migeed-z/Maximal-Migration/README.md

 # What is Decidable about Gradual Types?
-This artifact is for out POPL 2020 submission.
+This artifact is for our POPL 2020 submission.

 ------------

 ### Step 0: VM
 You can download a copy of our VM which has all the requirements installed, as well as the required code.

-The Folder is named

 ### Step 1: Dependencies